facebook

 For Living Spaces

-Your living room, den, family room and other shared living spaces are where all the good stuff happens — movie marathons, family celebrations, friendly get-togethers, even date nights.
+Your living room, den, family room and other shared living spaces are where all the good stuff happens.
 Opt for a light bulb temperature in the 2400 K to 3000 K range to achieve a warm and welcoming vibe.
 These are great settings for showcasing your personality with quirky light choices, like LED bulbs in a retro-inspired fixture.
 Their filament construction looks old-school, but these LED beauties put out a warm glow without getting hot or burning up your utility bills.

 For the Home Office